Skip to content

 This is likely the safest firmware version to install.

-As far as the current .tgz file as of this writing, it appears that a Vorwerk employee repackaged it on February 9, 2024 with a new, non-expired certificate.
-We can be thankful.
+As far as the current .tgz file as of this writing, it appears that a Vorwerk employee repackaged it on February 9, 2024 with a certificate valid through February 19, 2025.

 This .tgz file also contains a (normally hidden) ._Signing.crt metadata file, likely because the archive was created manually on a Macintosh computer.
-The good news is that this additional file does not interfere with the update procedure and does not need to be removed.
+This unnecessary, additional file does not interfere with the update procedure and does not need to be removed.

 4.6.0_72

 Some users have reported that the 4.6.0_72 firmware was installed by Neato on their robots after RMA service.
-It has never been pushed to robots over the air, but it is available on the Neato server.
+It has never been pushed to robots over the air, but was available on the Neato server.
 The changes in this firmware version compared to 4.5.3_189 are not publicly documented.

-Its certificate is currently expired, but this can be bypassed using the methods described above.
+The certificate contained in this firmware package is currently expired, but this can be bypassed using the methods described above.

 4.2.0_102